Gigaspaces/xap-docs/site/content/xap110net/advanced-installation-scenarios.markdown

 </configuration>
 ```

+#### Code:

-Step 4.d. **Code:** Use the following code to set the location of the settings file at runtime:
+Use the following code to set the location of the settings file at runtime:

 ```csharp
     GigaSpacesFactory.Configuration.XapNetSettingsFile.Path = @"C:\GigaSpaces\XAP.NET 10.0.0 x64\NET v4.0\Config\Settings.xml"